Lattice Lattice

 └──────────────────────────────────────────────────────┘

 This is the same model as a hardware crypto wallet.
-There is intentionally no recovery path that doesn't go through your seed phrase, because a recovery path is a thing an attacker can attack.
-The trade-off is real: if you lose both your phone and your phrase, you lose your Lattice identity, and you'll have to onboard a new one and have your contacts re-add you.
+There's deliberately no recovery path that skips your seed phrase, because any recovery path is also a way in for an attacker.
+The trade-off is real.
+Lose both your phone and your phrase and your Lattice identity is gone, so you'll set up a new one and have your contacts re-add you.

 7. What Lattice doesn't do.